Reading:

 Competitive Intelligence: Tracking Organic & Paid Keywords

-By tracking your competitors’ organic and paid keywords, you can see the content that people find in a search on Google.
+By tracking your competitors’ organic and paid keywords, you can see the content people find in a search on Google.
 Those pages pull in traffic at no extra cost.
 Those same businesses might draw people in with ads on Google searches, and you can see those paid keywords and the ad copy that goes with them.

 All of this insight helps you build a strategy to guard against your competitors.

-In fact, we believe heavily in the value of learning from what your competitors have in common with each other.
+We believe heavily in the value of learning from what your competitors have in common with each other.

 It’s worth testing.
 (Ads are always worth testing.)
 But it’s far better than flying blind.
 You’ve drawn on the wisdom of the crowd.
 People who have been there before are leaving you hints of what works and what doesn’t–whether they realize it or not.